why go overseas

 Anuradhapura is home to more than 50 stupas, temples, and ancient palaces.
 This means you’ll be immersed in a rich culture spanning back thousands of years.
 Explore national parks, go on safari, relax on paradise beaches, and view the majestic landscape on a hot air balloon ride.

 Sri Lanka is home to many amputees left in the wake of the civil war.
-Occupational Therapy students can expect to work with these cases on their elective, using homemade equipment to treat a mixture of inpatients and outpatients.
+Occupational Therapy students can expect to gain experience with such cases on their elective, using homemade equipment to treat a mixture of inpatients and outpatients.
 To read stories from those who’ve already travelled with us to Anuradhapura, click here.

 Tanzania - Dar es Salaam